HomeMy WebLinkAbout2024-05-21- Planning Board MinutesThe Town of Danby

 Moved by Scriber, seconded by Bergman

-The mo on passes.
+The motion passes.

 In favor: Bergman, Davis, Scriber, Vanucchi, Maher